Azure/azure-sdk-for-python/scripts/breaking_changes_checker/README.md

-## Breaking Changes Detector Tool
+# Breaking Changes Detector Tool

 The breaking changes tool compares the last stable/GA version of the library (if it exists) against the current code (in master) and reports any breaking changes found.

-### How to opt-in to running the tool in CI
+## How to opt-in to running the tool in CI

 Add your package name to the `RUN_BREAKING_CHANGES_PACKAGES` found [here](https://github.com/Azure/azure-sdk-for-python/tree/master/scripts/breaking_changes_checker/breaking_changes_allowlist.py).

-### Run locally with tox
+## Run locally with tox

-Install tox and tox-monorepo:
+**1) Install tox and tox-monorepo:**

 `pip install tox tox-monorepo`

-Run the `breaking` environment.
+**2) Run the `breaking` environment.**

 Here we run the breaking changes tool against azure-storage-blob, for example:

 `C:\azure-sdk-for-python\sdk\storage\azure-storage-blob>tox -c ../../../eng/tox/tox.ini -e breaking`

-### Ignore a reported breaking change
+## Ignore a reported breaking change

-A breaking change reported by this tool may be acceptable.
-If it is an approved breaking change (signed off by architecture board) or a false positive, then you may add the breaking change to the ignore list.
+A breaking change reported by this tool may be an acceptable change.
+If it is an **approved** breaking change (signed off by architecture board) or a false positive, then you should add the breaking change to the ignore list.

 The ignore list is found [here](https://github.com/Azure/azure-sdk-for-python/tree/master/scripts/breaking_changes_checker/breaking_changes_allowlist.py).

 To add an ignore, you will need the identifier of the breaking change.
 This includes the breaking change type, module name, and optionally class and/or function name, in this order, e.g.

-(<breaking-change-type>, <module-name>, <class-name>, <function-name>)
+`(breaking-change-type, module-name, class-name, function-name)`

-Add this signature as a list of tuples under your package name in the `IGNORE_BREAKING_CHANGES` dictionary.
+Add this signature as a list of tuples under your package name in the [IGNORE_BREAKING_CHANGES](https://github.com/Azure/azure-sdk-for-python/tree/master/scripts/breaking_changes_checker/breaking_changes_allowlist.py) dictionary.
-Note that the names used should be those from the __stable__ package.
+Note that the names used should be those from the _stable_ package.
 If I renamed my function from `begin_training` to `begin_train_model`, I would put `begin_training` as my function name.

 See ignore signature skeletons for each type of breaking change [below](#types-of-breaking-changes-detected)